 survey_id int NOT NULL, rotation int NOT NULL, assigned int DEFAULT 0, completed int DEFAULT 0, target int DEFAULT 0

-* 'assigned' tracks the number of respondents who are assigned to a particular ordering. * 'completed' tracks the number that finished. * 'target' records the number of respondents we want to see that ordering.
+* 'survey_id' represents the survey in question. * 'rotation' represents a rotation order. * 'assigned' tracks the number of respondents who are assigned to a particular ordering. * 'completed' tracks the number of assigned responded who successfully finished the survey. * 'target' records the number of respondents who should see that row's rotation.

 We need to initialize the table before use:

-where ID and TARGET are predefined values and we are dividing the number of respondents evenly across each buckets.
-Obviously, that could be different.
+where SURVEYID and TARGET are predefined values and we are dividing the number of respondents evenly across each buckets.
+Obviously, that could be different, depending on goals and policy.

 Upon assignment of a respondent to an ordering the table is updated and the ‘assigned’ column incremented.